akleszcz/web-dev-fun/section_2_js_functions_and_classes/js_functions_fundamentals.md

 const subtract = function(x, y) {
   return x - y;
 };

-// console.log('-: ', subtract(5, 7));
 ```

----
-## IIFE (Immediately Invoked Function Expression)
-@TODO

----
-## The `Function` constructor
-@TODO

----
-@TODO:
-- function expression vs declaration
-- Immediately Invoked Functions, arrow functions
-- arguments object
-- primitive vs object arguments
-- arrow functions, this
-- pure functions
-- anonymous functions
-- higher order functions
-- toString
-- currying
-- constructors (more on that in the section about classes)
-- eS6: default params, rest parameters

-> A function without a return statement will return a default value.
-In the case of a constructor called with the new keyword, the default value is the value of its this parameter.
-For all other functions, the default return value is undefined.
+> A function without a `return` statement will return a default value.
+In the case of a constructor called with the `new` keyword, the default value is the value of its `this` parameter.
+For all other functions, the default return value is `undefined`.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#the_function_constructor

 > Primitive parameters (such as a number) are passed to functions by value; the value is passed to the function, but if the function changes the value of the parameter, this change is not reflected globally or in the calling function.
+>

-> If you pass an object (i.e. a non-primitive value, such as Array or a user-defined object) as a parameter and the function changes the object's properties, that change is visible outside the function,
+> If you pass an object (i.e. a non-primitive value, such as Array or a user-defined object) as a parameter and the function changes the object's properties, that change is visible outside the function (...).

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions